cephdon/P4Robotics/README.md

-# PforDrones
+# P4Robotics
-Repository for drone software stack implemented in P
+Repository for robotic software stack implemented in P